-First, it optimizes your mind-set to improve alertness, attention, mood, and motivation;
+First, it improves your mind's alertness, attention, mood, and motivation.

-Second, it prepares and encourages nerve cells to bind to one another, which is the cellular basis for logging in new information; and
+Second, it prepares and encourages nerve cells to bind to one another, which is the cellular basis for logging in new information.

 Third, it spurs the development of new nerve cells from stem cells in the hippocampus.